 - Suitable coat with hood

-Children will have a PE session every week.
-This will be on a Tuesday.
-Therefore it is important that kit is correct and in school.
+Children will have a PE session every week; therefore it is important that kit is correct, named and in school.
 Children will need:

 - Tracksuit bottoms